louking/members/docs/membertility-definitions.rst

     task group
         a collection of tasks that are assigned, in aggregate, to a position.
 Examples: Training, Executive Officer

+    term
+        the period during which a :term:`member` holds a :term:`position`.
+If the :term:`member` holds the :term:`position` multiple times with gaps, these are multiple terms

     vote
         formal indication of approval or rejection of a :term:`motion`, or the desire for recusal by abstaining